bastiaanterhorst/sauna-automation/README.md

 3. **Smart lights**.
 Since I have Philips Hue lights throughout my home it was simplest to get [these](https://www2.meethue.com/en-us/p/hue-white-and-color-ambiance-1-pack-gu10/046677542337).
 They are not officially rated for the kinds of temperatures a sauna sees, but there is cover between the lights and the sauna which takes some of the heat off them, and so far they have been working well (🤞).

+4. **A physical button to control the sauna and lights.** I picked up a [Hue Dimmer Switch](https://www2.meethue.com/en-us/p/hue-dimmer-switch/046677473372) which has 4 buttons (on/off/dim/brighten).
+This is nice because I can link it to the Hue lights in the sauna very easily.
+I'll then monitor button presses in the conrol software to attach additional behavior to these presses that will turn the sauna on or off.
+They also look great and can easily be mounted on the outside of the sauna.

-4. **Control software** to create the software thermostat, listen for hardware button presses, integrate with HomeKit, monitor energy usage and some other automation niceties.
+5. **Control software** to create the software thermostat, listen for hardware button presses, integrate with HomeKit, monitor energy usage and some other automation niceties.
 I use a Raspberry Pi with an [Aeotec Z-wave Stick](https://aeotec.com/z-wave-usb-stick/) and running Home Assistant.

 # Switch, Temperature Sensor and Smart Lights